stackbit-projects/ultra-primrose-9dd8f/content/posts/optimizing-rmsle-through-rmse.md

 ---
-subtitle: for any machine learning and any programming language
+subtitle: for any machine learning and any programming language with a simple math trick
 date: '2021-03-06'
 seo:
   title: ''